sarahelhnbaly/IDiscovery/Software Requirements Specification.md

 The development will follow the common clean code standards and naming conventions.
 Also we will create a definition of d which will be added here as soon as its complete.

 ## 4. Supporting Information

-For any further information you can contact the Common Playground Team or check our [Common Playground Blog](http://commonplayground.wordpress.com).
+For any further information, you can contact the I Discovery team or check our [I Discovery Blog](https://citydiscoveryapp.wordpress.com).

 The Team Members are:
-- Celina Adam
+- Nilgün Kurtar
-- Inga Batton
+- Sarah Elhanbaly
-- Nils Krehl
+- Ehsan Goodarzi

-- Denis Reibel
+For more about our team, visit [Our Team](https://citydiscoveryapp.wordpress.com/2024/09/16/our-team/).

 <!-- Picture-Link definitions: -->
 [OUCD]: https://github.com/IB-KA/CommonPlayground/blob/master/UseCaseDiagramCP.png "Overall Use Case Diagram"